danpicton/llmext/README.md

 ## Description

-llmext is a Chrome extension that allows users to easily send selected text or image URLs to a backend server for processing.
+llmext is a Chrome extension that allows users to easily send selected text to a backend server for processing with LLMs.
 It provides context menu options for sending content directly from the browser and a user-friendly popup for adding custom prompts to enhance the processing of the selected content.

 ## Features

 - **Context Menu**: Right-click context menu options to:
   - Process selected text
   - Process selected text with a custom prompt
-  - Process images by URL
-  - Process images by URL with a custom prompt
-- **Popup Interface**: A popup interface for entering prompts when selected text or images are sent.
+- **Popup Interface**: A popup interface for entering prompts when selected text sent.
 - **Customizable**: Easily modify the code to suit your specific needs, including changing the server endpoints or the behavior of the extension.

 ## Directory Structure